hbenseddik/EmailForm/README.md

 		If error(s)  --> Error message will appear flashing a red error icon and prompting to try again after form reset for 3s, then reset form.

 Note: Not yet 100% complete.
-There are a few modifications that I will make
+There definately are a few changes that could be made to yield a higher efficiency and I will get to them.